physiatry/physiatry.github.io/quotes.md

 ## What patients say about Dr. Shoval

+> I really appreciate all the time and work you guys have put into my daughter.
+I will forever be grateful.

 > Thank you for helping kids.
 X is really complex.
 You are the only doctor who is helping me.
 It has ben hard.
 Trust me, I'm repeating my words.
 But you made him smile.
 I mean from the last